 - Fortaleza, Brazil

-This 2019 list is surprising as the list is Europe heavy and it no longer includes any locations in Panama and Colombia as it has in the past.
+This 2019 list was surprising as the list was Europe heavy with half the locations and it no longer included any locations in Panama and Colombia as it has in the past.
 For Live and Invest Overseas’ list in 2019 they only ranked 21 places in 14 categories.
 And 10 of the places they ranked were new.

-However, I question their methodology as Medellín in my opinion beats most if not all in their list of the top 10 places for 2019.
-Also, I question the inclusion of Fortaleza, Brazil, which is ranked as one of the most dangerous cities in the world and doesn’t compare well to Medellín (see our Medellín vs Fortaleza comparison).
+Also, I question their methodology as Medellín in my opinion beats most if not all in their list of the top 10 places for 2019 and in 2020.
+Also, I questioned the inclusion of Fortaleza, Brazil as #10 in 2019, which is ranked as one of the most dangerous cities in the world and doesn’t compare well to Medellín (see our Medellín vs Fortaleza comparison).

-Last year, Live and Invest Overseas’ 2018 list of the top 10 foreign places to retire was very different and included seven cities that aren’t on their 2019 list.
+Furthermore, Live and Invest Overseas’ 2018 list of the top 10 foreign places to retire was very different and included seven cities that weren’t on their 2019 list.
 In 2018, Live and Invest Overseas’ top five were Lisbon, Portugal; Cali, Colombia; Santo Domingo, Dominican Republic; San Pedro – Ambergris Caye, Belize and Saint-Chinian, France.

-In addition, none of these top five in 2018 are on their 2019 top list.
-Also, in my opinion, Medellín beats Cali and Medellín wasn’t on the Live and Invest list last year (see our Medellín vs Cali comparison).
+Also, in my opinion, Medellín beats Cali and Medellín wasn’t on the Live and Invest best places list in 2018 (see our Medellín vs Cali comparison).

 International Living’s list of the best places to retire overseas ranks countries instead of cities.
-Here is their list of the top 10 countries to retire overseas for 2019:
+Here was their list of the top 10 countries to retire overseas for 2019:

 - Costa Rica

-For example, International Living ranks the healthcare better in Mexico, Costa Rica and Ecuador.
+For example, in 2020 International Living ranks the healthcare better in Costa Rica than in Colombia and ties Colombia with Panama.
 But Colombia has many more of the best hospitals in Latin America than any country in Latin America.
+Also, the World Health Organization (WHO) ranks the healthcare in Colombia as the best in South America.

-Colombia has 24 of the 58 best hospitals in Latin America, which means 41 percent of the best hospitals in all of Latin America are in Colombia.
+Colombia has 24 of the 58 best hospitals in South America, which means 41 percent of the best hospitals in all of South America are in Colombia.
 And nine of these best hospitals are in Medellín and nine in Bogotá.
-In comparison, Mexico only has five of the best hospitals in Latin America in the entire country of Mexico, Panama only has one and Costa Rica only has one.
+In comparison, Panama only has one and Costa Rica only has one of these best hospitals in South America.

 In addition, the World Health Organization (WHO) ranks Colombia’s healthcare system as #22 out of 191 countries it ranked.
-Also, no other countries in Latin America were ranked higher than Colombia.
-According to WHO, Colombia has the best healthcare system in Latin America.
+Also, no other countries in South America were ranked higher than Colombia.
+According to WHO, Colombia has the best healthcare system in South America.

-So, how can International Living objectively rank the healthcare in Mexico, Costa Rica and Ecuador as better than in Colombia if WHO ranks Colombia’s healthcare as better and Colombia has many more of the best hospitals in Latin America.
+So, how can International Living objectively rank the healthcare in Costa Rica as better than in Colombia and Panama tied with Colombia if WHO ranks Colombia’s healthcare as better and Colombia has many more of the best hospitals in South America.

 The Medellín Guru City Comparisons